sokolhessnerlab/itrackvalr/notebooks/summaries/incompletes.md

   - CSN014 had calibration issues (too much eye makeup)
   - CSN024 stopped early due to illness
   - CSN028 had calibration issues (difficult eye shape)
-  - CSN031 (no notes; Experimenter: LA)
+  - CSN031 had calibration issues (wore glasses)
   - CSN046 stopped early due to graphic images
   - CSN050 had calibration issues (wore contacts)

-Currently, we do not have enough information on:

-  - CSN013 may have completed the task

 ### Can we group the incompletes by common reasons?

 Yes, the incompletes can be grouped by two common reasons:

-1. Calibration difficulty (i.e., corrective lenses or make-up) applies to 4 of 8 incompletes
+1. Calibration difficulty (i.e., corrective lenses or make-up) applies to 5 of 7 incompletes
-2. Deciding to stop the task early (i.e., illness or difficulty with image content) applies to 2 of 8 incompletes
+2. Deciding to stop the task early (i.e., illness or difficulty with image content) applies to 2 of 7 incompletes

-Otherwise, 2 of 8 listed incompletes (CSN013, CSN031) have unknown
-reasons.